Kyj1n/Kyj1n.github.io/essays/FromCodetoCollaboration:WhatILearnedinSoftwareEngineering.md

 Throughout this course, I established three SMART goals to achieve personal development: software engineering concept renewal and acquisition of new skills, enhanced time management abilities, better communication, and teamwork competencies.
 Each of my defined targets showed noticeable improvement throughout the course.

 I established my initial goal to update my software engineering knowledge and gain a new understanding.
-I achieved this goal by using tools like React and Bootstrap and databases.
+I achieved this goal by using tools like React and Bootstrap, and databases.
 Which I was familiar with, though it still helped me expand my existing knowledge base.
 I discovered two new technologies: Visual Studio and TypeScript.
 The learning curve proved challenging, but Im confident to say that I have achieved progress.

 My second goal was to enhance my time management capabilities.
 I maintained a structured schedule to prevent working at the last minute.
 I fulfilled deadlines and maintained equilibrium between my class work and other duties.
 Team-based work sometimes led to excessive procrastination.
 I myself am guilty.
 Which resulted in occasional "little-work" heavy periods.
 Though I did end up finishing all assignments on time, I was responsible for the team and discovered the value of teamwork habits, and that getting things done on time is essential.